ahmed-121174/Nikkah-Junction/README.md

 ## 📌 Project Overview

 **Nikah Junction** is a matchmaking web application that streamlines the traditional process of finding a life partner.
-Inspired by platforms like [Dil Ka Rishta](https://www.dilkarishta.com/), our goal is to ensure a **secure**, **intelligent**, and **transparent** experience through profile verification, AI-driven match suggestions, real-time notifications, and secure payments.
+Inspired by platforms like [Dil Ka Rishta](https://www.dilkarishta.com/), our goal is to ensure a **secure**, **intelligent**, and **transparent** experience through profile verification, AI-driven match suggestions and real-time notifications

 ## 👥 Team Members